 This is when it goes off the rails a bit.
-McKinnon can’t take Louis? insane Polish accent as he says, ?I wish I could bring home more money,? and slightly begins to break.
-But Louis just shatters into laughter as the award-winning actress next to him giggles her way through the sketch.
+Kate can?t take Louis? insane Polish accent as he says, ?I wish I could bring home more money,? and slightly begins to break during the skit.
+But then, the comedian just shatters into laughter as the award-winning actress next to him giggles her way through the sketch.

 ?There are no good jobs,? he continues. ?They were all taken by the filthy, greasy Italians.?
 And yeah, you can see where this is going.
 Kenan Thompson, playing a student, mentions at the end of the performance, “Feels kind of weird clapping for that, but all right.”
 And as the “students” continue to ask questions about what life was like for the Polish couple in 1913, Louis still can’t keep a straight face while talking with that hilarious accent.

 Once the racist jokes start coming out, the ridiculousness could no longer be contained, ending the hilarious skit.

 Editor’s note: This article was originally published on April 9, 2017.